-The humble ramp (aka the wild leek, aka ramson) has enjoyed a cult-like following for decades.
-Their fleeting appearance around the spring equinox sends people into a tizzy and is cause for online alerts when they arrive at New York City's Union Square Greenmarket.
-(Exhibit A.) Much ado about a wild onion?
+The humble ramp (a.k.a. the wild leek, or ramson) has enjoyed a cult-like following for decades.
+Their fleeting appearance around the spring equinox sends people into a tizzy and is cause for online alerts when they arrive at many a farmers' market (Exhibit A).
+Much ado about a wild onion?
 Perhaps.

 Ramps are definitely delicious -- a peppery and pungent cross between onion and garlic -- and their ephemeral nature adds to their appeal.
-Just think, after a long winter, when you're down to dinged up apples, sad looking squash and root vegetables, ramps are the first herald of spring.
+Yet, despite their beloved flavor and growing fan base of eaters, the plant has an equally loud coalition of environmentalists who argue they should be left unharvested.
+But even so, after a long winter, when you're down to dinged up apples, sad looking squash and root vegetables, the sighting of ramps is undeniably the first herald of spring.

 A Brief History